isaacadams/blaze-brand-sync/README.md

 this wordpress plugin syncs brands from blaze into the wordpress `product_brand` taxonomy

+### Cron Job

+to see that your cron job is scheduled and when it will next run

+- install & activate the `WP Control` plugin
+- then navigate to `Tools -> Cron Events`
+- search for your cron event: `blaze_brand_sync_load`

 ### Debugging

 - debug logs get written to `public_html/wp-content/debug.log`